I learned something new at a family program at FUMC in Ann Arbor, MI.

 To purchase the above books and other products visit Bucket Fillers, Inc.

-Book covers – Not affiliate links (I get nothing for pointing you to the organization Bucket Fillers, Inc. Just trying to point you towards resources.) but these covers do link to the publishers web site.
-This, in my mind, keeps this in the category of fair use.
+Book covers – Not affiliate links (I get nothing for pointing you to the organization Bucket Fillers, Inc. Just trying to point you towards resources.) but these covers do link to the publishers’ web site.
+This, in my mind, keeps this in the category of fair use for educational purposes.